 A city is a living organism.
 It grows, it flourishes and, sometimes, it gets sick and dies.

-, the Man Of The City is a character whose entire purpose in life is to ensure the well-being of a city.
+Though not Always Male, the Man Of The City is a character whose entire purpose in life is to ensure the well-being of a city.
 For some reason, perhaps altruistic, perhaps sinister, this character has a vested interest in the well-being of the citizens and the quality of the infrastructure.
-This type of person may sometimes use illegal means to ensure that the city is in order, and he might be ruthless enough to make sure that any unwanted elements in his city leave at best and are buried in a shallow grave at worst, but it's still with the city's best interests in mind.
-The city is the Man's home, and woe unto him who commits offense against it.
+This type of person may sometimes use illegal means to ensure that the city is in order, and he might be ruthless enough to make sure that any unwanted elements in his city leave at best and are buried in a shallow grave at worst, but it's still with the city's best interests in mind (gentrification on their own terms, in other words).
+The city is the Man's home, and woe unto anyone who commits offense against it.

 "City" can also refer to a small town or county.
 As long as it's an individual all-encompassing area, this trope applies.

 - Bubblegum Crisis: The Knight Sabers are Women Of The City for Mega-Tokyo.
 Sylia and Nene in particular are also benefactors of the city outside their role as vigilantes, as a businesswoman and police dispatcher respectively.

 - In Karas, characters are empowered by the spirit of the neighborhood in order to fight demons.
 Given that a neighborhood in Tokyo is more analogous to a borough of New York, this is a sizable territory to protect.

 - In a sense, Daisuke and J from Heat Guy J.

 - Roger Smith from The Big O will protect the City of Amnesia, Paradigm City from monsters, terrorists, giant robots and the memories of the long forgotten past, either with his skills as The Negotiator, or the Humongous Mecha that gives the anime it's name.